roidrage/couchdb-jaoo/05_what_the_http_is_a_couchapp/05_what_the_http_is_a_couchapp.md

 * Talk to the database directly (HTTP!)
 * Use JavaScript for the most part
 * Can be run anywhere
-* Can sync their data anywhere
+* Can sync anywhere, with their data

 !SLIDE bullets incremental